rumanzo/bt2qbt/README.md

                         Delimiter for from/to is comma - ,
                         Example: -r "D:/films,/home/user/films" -r "D:/music,/home/user/music"

       --sep=            Default path separator that will use in all paths.
-You may need use this flag if you migrating from windows to linux in some cases
+You may need use this flag if you migrating from windows to linux in some cases (default: \) -v, --version         Show version
-                        (default: \)
-  -v, --version         Show version

-Help Options:
-  -h, --help            Show this help message

 ```